Skip to main content

 Jamilah Bullock, Lead Designer, 11th & 12th Grade Experiences

-Currently, Jamilah serves as the Lead Designer for 11th & 12th Grade Experiences at North Edgecombe High School where she designs and implements key learning experiences for juniors and seniors.
-Additionally, she provides support to teachers across all content areas in curriculum planning and social emotional learning and engagement.
+Jamilah serves as the Lead Designer for 11th & 12th Grade Experiences at North Edgecombe High School where she designs and implements key learning experiences for juniors and seniors.
+Additionally, she supports teachers across all content areas in curriculum planning and social-emotional learning and engagement.
 Previously, she served as the Coordinator of the North-Phillips School of Innovation Micro School and as an assistant principal of grades 6-12.
 She also served as an Impact Leader with Profound Ladies, an organization that equips women educators of color with the mentorship, training, leadership and career development pathways so their students will experience the impact of a thriving woman of color leading their education.
 In 2020, she was nationally recognized by the Leadership for Educational Equity as a BIPOC Emerging Policy and Advocacy Leader.
-In her time of relaxation, she enjoys dancing, cooking, crafting, and traveling with her husband, Byron.

 Katie Rodriguez, Student